drsharp/spawner/README.markdown

   <tr><td>:argv</td><td>string to override the process name</td></tr>
 </table>

-Any option to spawn can be set as a default so that you don't have to pass them in to every call of spawn.
-To configure the spawn default options, add a line to your configuration file(s) like this:
+Any option to spawner can be set as a default so that you don't have to pass them in to every call of spawn.
+To configure the spawner default options, add a line to your configuration file(s) like this:

-    Spawn::default_options {:method => :thread}
+    Spawner::default_options {:method => :thread}

 If you don't set any default options, the :method will default to :fork.
 To specify different values for different environments, add the default_options call to